icons8/lunacy-docs/docs/index.md

 </table>

-Let us review some of these tools in detail.
+Let’s review some of these tools in more detail.

 ## Square